Food Price Outlook, 2025 and 2026

 The level of food price inflation varies depending on whether the food was purchased for consumption at home or away from home:

-• The food-at-home (grocery store or supermarket food purchases) CPI increased 0.8 percent from December 2024 to January 2025 and was 1.9 percent higher than January 2024; and
+- The food-at-home (grocery store or supermarket food purchases) CPI increased 0.1 percent from June 2025 to July 2025 and was 2.2 percent higher than in July 2024.

-In 2025, overall food prices are anticipated to rise slightly faster than the historical average rate of growth.
-In 2025, prices for all food are predicted to increase 3.4 percent, with a prediction interval of 1.1 to 5.9 percent.
-Food-at-home prices are predicted to increase 3.3 percent, with a prediction interval of -0.2 to 7.0 percent.
-Food-away-from-home prices are predicted to increase 3.4 percent, with a prediction interval of 2.1 to 4.7 percent.
+In 2025, overall food prices are anticipated to rise at about the historical average rate of growth.
+In 2025, prices for all food are predicted to increase 2.9 percent, with a prediction interval of 2.3 to 3.4 percent.
+Food-at-home prices are predicted to increase 2.2 percent, with a prediction interval of 1.4 to 3.0 percent.
+Food-away-from-home prices are predicted to increase 3.9 percent, with a prediction interval of 3.5 to 4.2 percent.

 The Food Price Outlook tracks and forecasts the annual percentage change in food prices by averaging observed and forecast prices for all months in the current year, compared to all months in the previous year.
+The Food Price Outlook does not forecast the 12-month year-over-year change from the month of the forecast.
 The Food Price Outlook forecasting methods are based entirely on statistical models that are fitted to recent trends in the data.
 These methods provide prediction intervals that narrow over the forecast period as more data become available and the degree of uncertainty declines.
-Discussions of price changes focus on the midpoint of these forecast intervals (titled “Mid” in the Food Price Outlook data files) and use the lower and upper bounds of a 95-percent prediction interval—based on past data, the annual level of inflation is expected to fall in this interval 19 out of 20 times—to reflect the level of uncertainty (titled “Lower” and “Upper” in the workbooks, respectively).
+Discussions of price changes focus on the midpoint of these forecast intervals (titled “Mid” in the Food Price Outlook data files) and use the lower and upper bounds of a 95-percent prediction interval—based on past data the annual level of inflation is expected to fall in this interval 19 out of 20 times—to reflect the level of uncertainty (titled “Lower” and “Upper” in the workbooks, respectively).
 For a summary of forecasting methods used in the Food Price Outlook, see the article ERS Refines Forecasting Methods in Food Price Outlook.

 Recent Historical Overview